2020 Eastern Washington Eagles football team

 The 2020 Eastern Washington Eagles football team represented Eastern Washington University as a member of the Big Sky Conference during the 2020–21 NCAA Division I FCS football season.
 Led by fourth-year head coach Aaron Best, the Eagles played their home games at Roos Field in Cheney, Washington.

-Previous season

-The Eagles finished the 2019 season with an overall record of 7–5 and 6–2 in Big Sky play to place in a three-way tie for third.
-They were not selected to participate in the FCS Playoffs.

 Preseason

 Polls

 On July 23, 2020, during the virtual Big Sky Kickoff, the Eagles were predicted to finish fourth in the Big Sky by both the coaches and media.

 Preseason All-Conference Team

 The Eagles had two players selected to the Preseason All-Conference Team.
 Senior quarterback Eric Barriere was also selected as the Big Sky Preseason Most Valuable Player.